 arrow-small-left Created with Sketch. arrow-small-right Created with Sketch.
 Carat Left arrow Created with Sketch. check Created with Sketch. circle carat down circle-down Created with Sketch. circle-up Created with Sketch. clock Created with Sketch. difficulty Created with Sketch. download Created with Sketch. email email Created with Sketch. facebook logo-facebook Created with Sketch. logo-instagram Created with Sketch. logo-linkedin Created with Sketch. linkround Created with Sketch. minus plus preptime Created with Sketch. print Created with Sketch.
 Created with Sketch. logo-soundcloud Created with Sketch. twitter logo-twitter Created with Sketch. logo-youtube Created with Sketch.

-Endometriosis may also impact your fertility and plans to become pregnant.
-Many women with endometriosis will become pregnant without any medical help.
-But 30–50% of of women with endometriosis find it hard to get pregnant.
-This may be due to things like scarring of the fallopian tubes and ovaries, or changes to pelvic organs.
+Endometriosis may impact your fertility and plans to become pregnant.
+Many women with endometriosis can get pregnant without any medical help, but 30% to 50% of women with endometriosis find it hard to get pregnant.
+This may be due to things like scarring of the fallopian tubes and ovaries or changes to the shape of pelvic organs.

 Topics on this page